1coderookie/Kobra2ProInsights/docs/firmware/fw_kobraOS.md

 # Stock Firmware ("Kobra OS")
 The official stock firmware for the **Kobra 2 Pro** is called "Kobra OS".

-However, it *seems* that it's somewhat Klipper-based, as the setting for the g-code flavour in the PrusaSlicer profile offered from Anycubic for this machine is set to Klipper.

 There isn't a `firmware.bin` file available at [Anycubic's firmware & software page](https://www.anycubic.com/pages/firmware-software) yet.
 Neither is a GitHub repository for the **Kobra 2 Pro** available yet at [Anycubic's GitHub account](https://github.com/ANYCUBIC-3D) which would contain the specific files for compiling it yourself.